 - 2 teaspoon instant yeast

-- 1/4 cup warm water (about 80 degrees)
+- ¼ cup warm water about 80 degrees

-- 1 tablespoon sugar plus 1/3 cup sugar
+- 1 tablespoon sugar plus ⅓ cup sugar

-- 2/3 cup room temperature half and half
+- ⅔ cup room temperature half and half

 - 1 teaspoon vanilla extract

-- 4 eggs (well beaten)
+- 4 eggs well beaten

-- 1/2 cup butter (melted)
+- ½ cup butter melted

 - 4 cups unbleached white bread flour

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/2 teaspoon freshly grated nutmeg
+- ½ teaspoon freshly grated nutmeg

-- Vegetable oil (for frying)
+- Vegetable oil for frying

 - Sugar for coating

-- In a medium bowl, combine the yeast with 1/4 cup lukewarm water and 1 tablespoon of granted sugar.
+- In a medium bowl, combine the yeast with ¼ cup lukewarm water and 1 tablespoon of granted sugar.
 Mix to dissolve the yeast then set aside for 5 minutes.

 - In the morning remove the bowl of dough, set aside to rise in a warm place until double in size, about 1-2 hours.

 - With oiled fingers, pinch off pieces about the size golf balls.
 Place the dough balls on greased baking sheets.
 Cover loosely with plastic wrap that has been lightly sprayed with cooking spray (Pam).
-Set aside to rise in a warm place for about 15 minutes.

 - In a heavy bottomed, high-sided pot, heat about 3 inches of oil over medium-high until the oil reaches 325 degrees F. Do not heat the oil any higher or the outsides of the dough balls will burn before the centers are cooked.

 - You can also use cinnamon sugar, glaze, or fillings of your choice.
 To fill the malasadas, place the filling in a plastic pastry bag with a medium round tip.

 - Gently push the tip into the side of the dough and push in a small amount of filling.